geogdog/python-utils/README.md

 python-utils
 ============

-Just a few nice utility functions that I keep using
+Just a few nice utility functions that I keep using.